deqode/dq-vault/README.md

   }
 ```
 - txhash refers to the txid containing the UTXO and vout points to the index of that UTXO.
-- address refers to the payee address and amount refers to the amount of BTC you wan't to send.
+- address refers to the payee address and amount refers to the amount of BTC you want to send.

 Example payload: